 Remember to circle back every now and then to promote previous content that still performs well.

 7. Continually improve and optimize your content and strategy

 This is when the magic happens.

-By tracking the performance of your content, you can extract valuable takeaways that you can use to improve your content strategy in the future.
+By doing a content audit, you can extract valuable takeaways that you can use to improve your content strategy in the future.

 Ideally, you should have a simple spreadsheet that allows you to clearly measure your content’s performance.

 Here’s an example from the Content Marketing Institute:

 A simple spreadsheet like this will allow you to track your key performance indicators over time.

 The data that you track will depend on your goals and the format of your content.
 For example, you might track: